geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

-Form words and find ALL POSSIBLE variations from the symbols in the periodic table of elements.
+Form words from the symbols in the periodic table of elements.
+Finds ALL POSSIBLE variations.

 - GENERAL OVERVIEW OF ALGORITHM -